sravya-bioinfo/AutoDock-Vina-Molecular-Docking-Step-by-Step-Guide/README.md

 Tip: Use PyMOL to identify and measure the active site dimensions for accurate box sizing.

-Step 5 — Create the Configuration File
+Step 5 — Create the Configuration File:-
 Create a plain text file named config.txt: receptor = receptor.pdbqt ligand = ligand.pdbqt